August 18, 2025

 Gift Tax Return

-When gifts are made with a value greater than the annual exclusion amount, a gift tax return will need to be filed using IRS Form 709: United States Estate Tax Return.
-Form 709 is due by April 15th and is filed along with the gift giver’s individual tax return.
+When gifts are made with a value greater than the annual exclusion amount, a gift tax return will need to be filed using IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
+This form is typically due by April 15th, and is filed along with the gift giver’s individual tax return.

 Gift Recipients

 An individual receiving a gift needs to begin to track their tax basis in the asset received.
-The recipient of assets via a gift or as an inheritance through an estate do not owe any of the estate, gift, or income tax liability, the tax is to be paid by the gift giver or estate of the decedent.
-Each state has their own laws surrounding tax liability dealing with inheritance, estate, gifts, etc. It is up to the receiver to review the laws in their specific state of residence and the state of residence of the giver for any local tax liabilities that may be owed by the receiver of the property.
+The recipient of assets via a gift or as an inheritance through an estate do not owe any of the estate, gift, or income tax liability.
+Those taxes are to be paid by the gift-giver or estate of the decedent.
+Each state has its own laws surrounding tax liability dealing with inheritance, estate, gifts, and the like.
+It is up to the receiver to review the laws in their specific state of residence, and the state of residence of the giver, for any local tax liabilities that may be owed by the giver and receiver of the property.

 IRS Publications